jeremenichelli/personal-site/posts/2016-08-05-building-a-component-based-app-polymer.md

 But the lack of versatility of its ecosystem and uncommon architecture makes it hard to choose it over other popular libraries which provide similar development experience without these caveats.

-All these conclusions came up while building a [simple web app available on GitHub](https://github.com/jeremenichelli/movies/tree/master/results/polymer).
+All these thoughts came from building a [simple web app][polymer-app] available on GitHub.

 I hope Polymer team keeps working hard and improves this since it is the closest alternative to native web features.